alextanhongpin/architecture-decision-records/backend/022-thundering-herd.md

 Other way of segmenting includes allowing only paid users to make requests first, but this depends heavily on the domain (e.g. if all users must be paid, then it is pointless).

+## Stateful client

+If thundering herd is caused by retries, we can signal the client never to retry again.
+This however is not easy to implement or is failure prone.

 ## Rate Limiting

 Rate limit is one of the easiest way to regulate flow.